Vancouver is an amazing city, attracting people from across Canada and around the world.

 In terms of demand, we need to take tough measures to fight the speculation that is rampant in our city.
 This includes getting big money influence out of city hall and protecting our local housing market from global financial forces and speculators.

 In terms of supply, we need to build more affordable housing – the kind of homes that are accessible to all incomes.
-I’ll immediately get to work building rental housing run by non-profits to house our workforce; cooperative housing for families; and supportive housing for the homeless and those with mental health and addiction issues.
+I’m focused on immediately getting to work building rental housing run by non-profits to house our workforce; cooperative housing for families; and supportive housing for the homeless and those with mental health and addiction issues.

-I’ll also expedite the construction of market housing, with a focus on adding thousands of new market rental units.
+I’m also working to expedite the construction of market housing, with a focus on adding thousands of new market rental units.

 To make sure our city works for everyone, we need to make sure we have housing that’s affordable for everyone.